first-line-outsourcing/flo-examples.sls/api-gateway-http-api-sqs-integration/README.md

 ![Structure of HTTP API](1.png)

 In the red boxes are resources we need to create for our API to configure SQS integration.
 API, Stage, Log Group are additional resources.
-Keep focus on resources in the red boxes, we will talk about the others resources late.
+Keep focus on resources in the red boxes, we will talk about the others resources later.

 **Route** - directs incoming API requests to backend resources(**Integration**, for example)